cmkobel/CompareM2/README.md

 #### 0) Prerequisites

-First, check that you have the prerequisites available on your system:
+First, check that you have the prerequisites available on your system.
+Open a terminal and paste these commands.

 ```bash
 which conda && conda --version